finbourne/lusid-sdk-java/sdk/docs/StagedModificationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // StagedModificationsApi apiInstance = apiFactory.build(StagedModificationsApi.class);

         StagedModificationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(StagedModificationsApi.class);
         String id = "id_example"; // String | The unique identifier for a staged modification.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the staged modification.
 Defaults to latest if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // StagedModification result = apiInstance.getStagedModification(id, asAt).execute(opts);

             StagedModification result = apiInstance.getStagedModification(id, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {